 The regular, formal set of communications is complemented by the Society’s meetings.
-In recent years the annual meeting has featured ten concurrent sets of sessions, spread over two and a half days, on topics from ancient times to the present, from the pharmacopoeia of Galen to the politics of space science in the 1980s.
+In recent years the annual meeting has featured ten to twelve concurrent sets of sessions, spread over two and a half days, on topics from ancient times to the present, from the pharmacopoeia of Galen to the politics of space science in the 1980s.
 The elected Council of the Society holds a regular session in conjunction with each annual meeting.

 (Adapted from the 1992 Guide to the History of Science)

 The Executive Office emerged as part of former HSS President Gerald Holton’s drive to establish an endowment for the History of Science Society.
 Professor Holton of Harvard University, with the active assistance of then-HSS President William Coleman, was well aware that foundations and philanthropic agencies do not look favorably upon organizations that lack permanent governing and institutionalized structures.
 His plan was realized when Professor Michael Sokal of Worcester Polytechnic Institute was elected to the new position of Executive Secretary in 1988.
 From that time through 1992, Professor Sokal threw himself selflessly and tirelessly into the task of organizing and centralizing the operations of the Society.